CAIS-GWC/source/FAQ.md

 Q. How should I start a new turtle drawing?
 A. Open ```turtle_template.py``` in Sublime Text, save it under a new file name using ```File->Save As``` (remember, it needs to end with .py), and program away!

+Q. How should I organize my homework programs?
+A. It is a good idea to keep all your programs in one directory/folder.
+Additionally, creating a separate subfolder (a folder within another folder) for each week's homework is probably a good idea.